BastianLo/snakeGame/README.md

 ## 8. Troubleshooting
 Common issues and their solutions.

+### Invisible Player/Enemies Issue

+**Problem:**
+Initially, players and enemies were not visible on the screen, leading to a broken game experience.
+This was caused by game assets (specifically images for the player and enemy sprites) not being fully loaded into memory before the game attempted to draw them.
+The drawing functions were called on uninitialized or incomplete image objects, resulting in nothing being rendered.

+**Solution:**
+The issue was resolved by implementing a robust asset pre-loading mechanism.
+1.  **Image Pre-loading:** All necessary image assets for the player, enemies, projectiles, and background elements are now loaded into memory at the very beginning of the game's initialization phase.
+2.  **Asset Loading Check:** A system was put in place to ensure that the game loop and drawing operations do not commence until all critical assets have been successfully loaded.
+This often involves a loading screen or a simple check that delays the start of the main game until all resources are ready.

+This ensures that when drawing functions are called, valid image data is available, making the player and enemies visible and allowing the game to function as intended.

 ## 9. Future Enhancements
 Ideas or plans for future updates and features.